Law Library Collections

 The Riesenfeld Rare Books Research Center houses one of the strongest collections of rare law books in the United States, built up significantly in the first half of the twentieth century.
 The Center is also home to the Law School Archives, documenting the Law School’s history and the work of its faculty.

-The Law Library Digital Special Collections contains two major digital collections:
+The Law Library Digital Special Collections contains three major digital collections:

 - Clarence Darrow Digital Collection